g-andrade/deigma/README.md

 amount of them.

-For this, we can downsample the reported metrics while determining the real sampling rate using `deigma`.
+For this, we can downsample the reported metrics while determining the real sampling percentage using `deigma`.

 ##### 1\.
 Start a deigma instance